nngrey/GSU_Music_Tracker/README.md

-# GSU - Fundamentals of Web Dev Assignment - Music_Tracker
+# GSU - Music_Tracker

 A PHP catalog app for organizing a music library.
+Fundamentals of Web Dev Assignment.